phoefgen/frontend-nanodegree-arcade-game/README.md

 ## Instructions: Install

 All code is run client side.
-To deploy, serve the files via HTTP.
+To deploy, open index.html in a browser.

 Example code can be seen running here: https://phoefgen.github.io/frontend-nanodegree-arcade-game/